Setting up Unison for your mom, dad, or other loved ones

 My mother is not alone.
 Nobody should have to manually synchronize their data or risk losing it when a machine crashes.
 Data is far too valuable to be left to the error-prone devices of humans.
 Ok, I will stop fuming now and get to the instructions.

 These instructions are for configuring Unison to synchronize data between several computers (all running Windows XP) and one external hard drive.
-I chose this configuration because my mom, like most computer users in 2006, runs Windows XP and stores all of her documents in the My Documents directory of her computer's internal hard drive.
+I chose this configuration because my mother, like most computer users in 2006, runs Windows XP and stores all of her documents in the My Documents directory of her computer's internal hard drive.
 She has an external USB hard drive with enough space to back up all of her data.
 The external hard drive acts as the hub, and each computer synchronizes against it.
-If your mom doesn't have that much data, a USB flash drive might also work instead of a hard drive; it's a cheaper option if you don't need as much storage space.
+If your mom, dad, or other relative doesn't have that much data, a USB flash drive might also work instead of a hard drive; it's a cheaper option if you don't need as much storage space.

-Ok, here we go ... setting up Unison for your mom ...
+Ok, here we go ... setting up Unison for your loved ones ...

-If everything goes well, the only thing your mom (or other loved one) needs to do to operate Unison is to double-click its icon, select the default profile, check over the list of updated files, and click "Go!" to synchronize.
+If everything goes well, the only thing they need to do to operate Unison is to double-click its icon, select the default profile, check over the list of updated files, and click "Go!" to synchronize.